weiwi21/cmuPathfinding/README.md

 cmu_112_graphics needs to be installed to run the program.
-To run the pathfinder algorithm, simply run Pathfinder.py. cmunodes.txt will contain all of the nodes necessary to path through cmu campus.
+To run the pathfinder algorithm, simply run Pathfinder.py. cmunodes.txt contains all of the nodes necessary to path through cmu campus.
 If you want to use cmu nodes for cmunodes.txt, please rename cmunodes.txt to nodes.txt.
-If you would like to create your own nodes and nodes.txt already exists, either rename nodes.txt to another name or delete nodes txt before running the factory.py file.
+We are unable to take in another file as an input due to the restrictions of the cmu_112_graphics and the inputs that it can take If you would like to create your own nodes and nodes.txt already exists, either rename nodes.txt to another name or delete nodes txt before running the factory.py file.